Weekly Gem #112 Squeaky Clean

 Betty the Washerwoman has been washing clothes in Boise since 1950!
 She has become a tribute to hardworking, compassionate people everywhere.

 You might say that Betty the Washerwoman is treated like a queen.
 In fact, she has her own ladies-in-waiting who sew her one-of-a-kind clothes, and dress her in something new every month!
-In the photo below, you'll see her dressed in her "Rosie the Riveter" garb.
+In the photo above, you'll see her dressed in her "Rosie the Riveter" garb.
 She is so popular her "subjects" have even made a calendar of her!
 She is a benevolent soul, and the proceeds from her calendar go towards the Idaho Foodbank, raising thousands of dollars to feed hungry people.
 No wonder she is so popular!

 Originally she drew attention to a Maytag laundromat, but since then the laundromat building has become (among other things) a restaurant.
 Caring for Betty comes part and parcel with the purchase of the building.
 The contract says that hitherto and henceforth, she will always be maintained by the building's owner.